 Commit to Your Vision

 Being fully committed to your vision means that no matter what gets in the way, you find a way to make it happen.
 There is no excuse that will bring the company down.
 For instance, if your first, second, third or however many strategies fail, the company keeps its head down and finds a way.
-Markets evolve and change, and a company needs to be willing to adapt and change with it.
+Markets evolve and change all the time.
+Your business growth mindset must be flexible enough to adapt and change with it.
 The popular term used during the pandemic was “to pivot” as the world shut down.
 That meant instead of meeting face to face, it was time to use virtual platforms.
 Can’t eat in the restaurant, no problem, we have curbside delivery ready for you.
 Just because the world changed, that doesn’t mean your vision needs to.
 Commit to your why and there is no amount of “how will we do it” that will get in the way.

 Scaling your business should be easier than launching the company in the beginning.
 Most companies fail early on because they don’t have a good product, structure, or belief in what they provide the world.
 If you are past that point, then it’s time to allow more people to enjoy what your company offers.
 We all learned our ABCs early in our childhood to read.
 These ABCs will be the next step in your company’s journey to truly flourish.
-I can’t personally say I was great at the start up part of a company but am passionate about the scaling process.
-Want help scaling your business?
-Let me know at firstname.lastname@example.org and Let’s Go Win at scaling your business today!
+As one of the leading scaling up coaches, I can’t personally say I was great at the start up part of a company, but I am passionate about the scaling process.
+If you need some helpful tips for scaling a business, reach out today at email@example.com to learn more about my philosophies and services.
+Let’s Go Win at scaling your business today!

 – JM Ryerson